Beginner Coffee Brewing Methods Compared

 In reality:

-Starting simple is not a limitation — it’s how most people build confidence.
+Starting simple isn’t a limitation — it’s how most people build confidence.

 All of these brewing methods can make excellent coffee at home.